Courses and Curriculum

 - Online College Credit Courses

 STEM stands for Science, Technology, Engineering, Math.
 STEM courses and programs have never been more valuable than they are today.
-Business leaders have been seeking individuals with 21st century learning capabilities for the past two decades, and STEM is simply another way SCL can prepare students for careers
+Business leaders have been seeking individuals with 21st century learning capabilities for the past two decades, and STEM is simply another way SCLA can prepare students for careers beyond high school.

 Project Lead The Way (PLTW) - the curriculum SCLA uses for its STEM courses - uses the Activity-Project-Problem approach.
 Students use industry tools and technology in hands-on experiences where they develop skills in communication, collaboration, critical-thinking, and creativity.